MITgcm/MITgcm/doc/examples/held_suarez_cs/held_suarez_cs.rst

         nShapT=0,
         nShapUV=4,

-   These lines select the order of the Shapiro filter for active tracer (:math:`\theta` and :math:`q`) and momentum (:math:`u,v`) respectively.
+   These lines select the order of the Shapiro filter for active tracers (:math:`\theta` and :math:`q`) and momentum (:math:`u,v`) respectively.
 In this case, no filter is applied to active tracers.
    Regarding the momentum, this sets the integer parameter :math:`n` to